 This is an app that the advanced learner may find particularly helpful.
 It’s a collection of over 500 radio stations from 20 different countries.
 You’ll be able to listen to Arabic music, listen to sportscasts in Arabic, the news, and plenty more.
 It’s not an app specifically built for language learners, but it’s a great way to increase your exposure to the language in a way that interests you.

-Apps for Practicing Speaking and Writing
+Apps for Arabic Speaking and Writing

 italki